Kilkenny: Population

-Kilkenny borough has a population of 8,591, however, the majority of the population of Kilkenny live outside the borough's boundary.
-Kilkenny City borough and its environs had a population of 22,179 in 2006.
+The majority of the population of Kilkenny live outside the borough's boundary.
+The urban centre of Kilkenny, as defined by the census, had a population of 27,184 in 2022.

 Changes as of the 2006 census, by the Central Statistics Office, Kilkenny Town Borough had a population of 8,661 which was an increase of 70 persons over the 2002 figure of 8,591 or 0.8%.
 The Town Environs had a population of 13,518 which was an increase of 1347 persons over the 2002 figure of 12,144 or 11.3%.
 Overall both the Borough & Environs had a population of 22,179 in 2006 which was an increase of 1444 persons over the 2002 figure of 20,735 or 7.0%.
 People from Kilkenny are often referred to as 'Cats'.

 Disposable household income per person as of 2005 was €18,032 and the index of disposable household was 89.4.

 Languages and religions

 Kilkenny is multilingual but predominantly English-speaking, with Irish being the second most commonly spoken language.
 In recent decades, with the increase of immigration on an all-Ireland basis, many more languages have been introduced into Kilkenny.

-The main religion is Catholicism, however, there are Church of Ireland, Presbyterian, Methodist, Jewish and other religious traditions living in Kilkenny.
+The main religion is Catholicism, however, there are adherents of the Church of Ireland, Presbyterian, Methodist, Jewish and other religious traditions living in Kilkenny.